carmenemontoya/sql-northwind-analysis/README.md

 ## 🎯 Purpose

-This project demonstrates the use of **SQL for data analysis** using the Northwind database.
-It focuses on **joins, subqueries, unions, and filtering techniques** to answer business questions related to products, employees, suppliers, and orders.
-The goal is to showcase practical **SQL skills, query optimization, and clear result presentation** for portfolio purposes.
+This project demonstrates SQL querying and database analysis skills using the Northwind database, a sample relational database that models a small business’s sales, products, suppliers, customers, and employees.
+The goal of this project is to explore the dataset, answer business questions, and showcase hands-on SQL skills including joins, subqueries, filtering, and aggregations.

 ---